NVIDIA/cloud-native-docs/container-toolkit/nvidia-podman.rst

     $ sudo sed -i 's/^#no-cgroups = false/no-cgroups = true/;' /etc/nvidia-container-runtime/config.toml

+Note: If the user running the containers is a privileged user (e.g. ``root``) this change should not be made and will cause containers using the NVIDIA Container Toolkit to fail.

 Step 4: Running Sample Workloads
 ------------------------------------

 We can now run some sample GPU containers to test the setup.

 #.
 Run ``nvidia-smi``